konstantinosmav/lt2316-h20-aa/README.md

 Part 2

 For feature extraction, I decided to use token ids.
-As of now, I decided to make features out of not only the training set but also the test and the development by including the word ids of the words that only appear in the test and development set.
+I made features out of the token ids of the training set, however, when it came to the test and the development test I used -1 as the token id of the words that do not appear in the training set.
 I first padded the sentences to get them all to the same word length.
 Then, I iterated through all sentences and token ids of each sentence and made them into tensors, which I appended to a list that represents each sentence.
 After that, I stacked it and appended it to the all_feat list that would contain all sentences.
 When the iterations were done, I stacked the all_feat list into a tensor of tensors of tensors and returned it.
 In the end, I called the get_feat function for the three splits and saved the tensors to the GPU.

 Bonus